The Three Burials of Emmet Crawford

 Captain Emmet Crawford, the namesake of Crawford, Nebraska, had quite the interesting burial experience.
 Or shall we say experiences?

-Captain Emmet Crawford was killed in Mexico on January 18, 1886, after his command of Third U.S. Cavalry had chased Apache Indian raiders across the border and was attacked mistakenly by Mexican soldiers.
+Captain Emmet Crawford was killed in Mexico on January 18, 1886, after his command of Third U.S. Cavalry had chased Apache raiders across the border and was attacked mistakenly by Mexican soldiers.
 For northwest Nebraska residents, Crawford’s death brought back memories of his 1870s service at Fort Robinson.
 They named their new town, which had sprung up near the fort, in Crawford’s honor.

 Elsewhere Nebraskans expressed their sense of loss.
 Z. T. Crawford lived in Kearney, and his brother’s body, hastily buried in Mexico, was exhumed and brought to Nebraska for burial.
 The Kearney New Era, April 17, 1886, detailed the elaborate ceremony and its Victorian setting: